Luke 17

 Luke 17 is the seventeenth chapter of the Gospel of Luke in the New Testament of the Christian Bible.
-It records the teachings of Jesus Christ and the healing of ten lepers.
+It records "some sayings of Jesus" and the healing of ten lepers.
 The book containing this chapter is anonymous, but early Christian tradition uniformly affirmed that Luke the Evangelist composed this Gospel as well as the Acts of the Apostles.

-The New King James Version divides this chapter into four sections, headed respectively "Jesus Warns of Offences" (verses 1–4), "Faith and Duty" (verses 5–10), "Ten Lepers Cleansed" (verses 11–19) and "The Coming of the Kingdom" (verses 20–37).
-Commenting on the variety of topics covered in the first ten verses, Lutheran biblical writer Harold Buls states that he "assumes that there is logical sequence.
-The items are not merely picked or chosen by Luke from some outside source".

 Text

 The original text was written in Koine Greek.
-This chapter is divided into 37 verses.

-Textual witnesses

 Some early manuscripts containing the text of this chapter are: